cassyvan/hercode/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.
 This project was initiated in Summer of 2020, last updates were as of Fall 2020.
 Due to time constraints, this project has not been updated since.
+You can view the hosted version of this project on GitHub Pages here: https://cassyvan.github.io/hercode/

 ## Development server